CumulusNetworks/docs/content/cumulus-linux-513/Monitoring-and-Troubleshooting/gNMI Streaming.md

    cumulus@switch:~$ nv config apply
    ```

-2. Provide the listening address for the gNMi server and enable the gNMI server:
+2. Provide the listening address for the gNMI server and enable the gNMI server:

    ```
    cumulus@switch:~$ nv set system gnmi-server listening-address 10.1.1.100